aduffy70/LabNotes/_posts/2018/2018-02-26-Electroporating-turkey-primary-hepatocytes-Second-try.md

     - Control 2 - Low Vector
     - Control 3 - High Vector
   * Plated cells were incubated @37C overnight, media was changed to Definitive media (to remove dead cells and debris) and inspected under the microscope.

+# Results

+No cells expressed the protein in the Control reactions--good.

+Higher vector concentrations worked better than lower.

+Higher voltage worked better than lower

+Higher capacitance worked better than lower

+The high/high/high samples had hundreds of bright glowing points against a weakly glowing background. ~40% of cells were brightly glowing:

+![Electroporation sample 8 normal view][image1]
+![Electroporation sample 8 GFP view][image2]

+# Next steps

+Determine where the point of diminishing returns for vector concentration.
+Will adding even more vector lead to even more cells expressing the vector or is 10ug/750uL already more than is required to maximize uptake?

+Use just the high voltage/high capacitance settings with a range of vector concentrations.

+[image1]: {{site.image_path}}Electroporation_Sample_8_normal_view.jpg
+[image2]: {{site.image_path}}Electroporation_Sample_8_GFP_view.jpg